Link

 RULE OF THUMB: PWM timer pins

 In order to maximise your chances for the low-side current sensing to work well we suggest to make sure that the PWM pins chosen for your driver all belong to the same timer.
-Finding out which pins belong to different timers might require some time to be spent in the MCU datasheet 😄 You can also always ask the community for help - community link!
+Finding out which pins belong to different timers might require some time to be spent in the MCU datasheet 😄 To try to save you some time, we have created a quick guide to choosing appropriate PWM pins for different MCU architectures see in docs.
+You can also always ask the community for help - community link!

 Step 2.1 PWM Configuration